constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/abstract.md

 surrendered to the owner of the computational units or apps.
 <!-- Task -->
-The exploration and retrieval of information is a core functionality of web-based social applications because it creates shared experiences to foster interactions.
+The exploration and retrieval of information is a core functionality of web-based social applications because it is from this that shared experiences to foster interactions are created.
 A promising example of web discovery techniques is Link Traversal Query Processing (LTQP), a SPARQL query paradigm that aims at exploring the web to answer queries by following the links provided by the documents, hence exploiting the connectivity of data sources.